Last Updated: August 10, 2026

 Activity 10: Acquire Project Team Workflow Chart

 The Acquire Project Team Workflow gives you a clear path from finishing your project plan to getting your project ready to start.
 In the planning stage, you figured out what work needs to be done.
-Now, you will choose who will do each task, check that they are available, and make sure their workloads are balanced so your schedule is realistic and achievable.
+Now, you will choose who will do each activity, check that they are available, and make sure their workloads are balanced so your schedule is realistic and achievable.

 Download